 If this lesion is confirmed through the above profile, the only treatment is a manipulation.
 In order to perform a manipulation you first need to make sure the patient is an appropriate candidate for manipulation and that they have given their verbal permission as well as have a negative pre-manipulative hold.
 Should the clinical scenario meet the previous mentioned requirements, the manipulation is a quick and effective treatment modality that will provide immediate results.

-Let us know if you have any questions and to take your skills to the next level join us for one of these upcoming Upper Extremity Courses:
+Let us know if you have any questions and to take your skills to the next level join us for one of the upcoming Upper Extremity Courses that you will find on NAIOMT's course schedule.

 Stacy Soappman, PT, DSc, COMT, FAAOMPT